AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

-* sigmoidFunction: The function to calculate the cost and cost derivaties of each training.
+* binaryFunction: The activation function to be used by the model.
 Available options are:

   * Sigmoid (Default)